Jojo-Force/omnifood-react/README.md

 # omnifood-react

-omnifood-react is created by react.js, simple on https://jojo-force.github.io/
+omnifood-react is created by react.js

 ## Install Package